zhang-mickey/computational-geometry/README.md

 insert in the main tree,do binary search at every nodes. for all the effected parents,walk back and do binary search on y coordinates.

-**Theorem 5.8 showed that a range tree on a set of n points in the plane requires O(nlogn) storage.
+### Theorem 5.8 showed that a range tree on a set of n points in the plane requires O(nlogn) storage.
 One could bring down the storage requirements by storing associated structures only with a subset of the nodes in the main tree.

 a.
 Suppose that only the nodes with depth 0, 2, 4, 6, . . . have an associated
 structure.
 Show how the query algorithm can be adapted to answer queries correctly.

-skip
+When visiting a node with an associated structure (depth even), use it to get all points in the desired y-range.

+When visiting a node without associated structure (depth odd), recursively visit both children to simulate the missing structure.

 b.
 Analyze the storage requirements and query time of such a data structure.